- Admissions Menu

 Do I need to take assessment/placement testing?

 A determination is made once the Admissions Office receives official high school and college transcripts.
 The goal of assessment testing is to give each student the best start!
-Study guides are available through the Learning and Success Center.
+Study guides are available through the Student Success Services.

 What is advisement and registration?

-Once accepted to a particular program, students can register at the Advising, Career and Transfer Center (ACTC).
+Once accepted to a particular program, students can register at the Advising & Transfer Center.
 The advisor and student discuss the student’s academic and career plans and then formally register for classes.
 Registration involves the actual selection of classes for the upcoming semester.

 I've been out of school for 15 years; do I need my high school transcripts?